 6. Official Selection

-6.2 You grant the Folkestone Documentary Festival a royalty-free, non-exclusive UK license license to use film excerpts, film stills, press kits and other promotional materials from the Film for publicity and promotional purposes in relation to the festival, including on its website.
+6.2 You grant the Folkestone Documentary Festival a royalty-free, non-exclusive UK license to use film excerpts, film stills, press kits and other promotional materials from the Film for publicity and promotional purposes about the festival, including on its website.

 7. Unselected Projects: